 According to Jim Breuer in his memoir, Lorne Michaels did not want to hire him, but NBC executives insisted on him.
 Michaels resented Breuer until he broke through with "The Joe Pesci Show".

 Janeane Garofalo was a cast member during the 1994-1995 season.
 She left before the end of the season due to creative differences.

 Liz Cackowski and Maribeth Monroe are among the women who auditioned for the 2005-2006 season, but both lost out to a newcomer, Kristen Wiig.

-In 2001, NBC aired two live thirty-minute special episodes in primetime slots, to fill airtime.
+In 2001, NBC aired two live 30-minute special episodes in prime time slots, to fill airtime.
 Jennifer Lopez, who was hosting the regular show that week, made a cameo in the second special.
-In 2003, a live "Weekend Update" special was aired during Super Bowl XXXV halftime.
+In 2003, a live "Weekend Update" special aired during Super Bowl XXXV halftime.

 The characters "The Coneheads" were ranked #15 in TV Guide's list of the "25 Greatest Sci-Fi Legends" (August 1, 2004 issue).

 Prior to the 1983-1984 season, Eddie Murphy agreed to appear in ten live broadcasts, and via a taped sketch in ten others.
 Those ten sketches were taped in September of 1983, and were alternated with Eddie Murphy's live appearances throughout the season.